-18,796,992 Shares of Common Stock Series A Warrants to Purchase Up to 14,097,744 Shares of Common Stock Series B Warrants to Purchase Up to 4,699,248 Shares of Common Stock
+24,912,805 Shares of Common Stock Warrants to Purchase Up to 24,912,805 Shares of Common Stock

-Biocept, Inc. is offering 18,796,992 shares of our common stock and warrants to purchase shares of our common stock, at an assumed combined offering price of \$0.665 per share of common stock and accompanying warrants (the last reported sale price of our common stock on January 19, 2018).
-Each share of our common stock is being sold together with 0.75 of a Series A warrant to purchase one share of our common stock and 0.25 of a Series B warrant to purchase one share of not less than 100% of the last reported sale price of our common stock on the trading day immediately preceding the pricing of this offering, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date with respect to the Series A warrant and on the six month anniversary of the original issuance date with respect to the Series B warrant.
+Biocept, Inc. is offering 24,912,805 shares of our common stock and warrants to purchase shares of our common stock, at an assumed combined offering price of \$0.6021 per share of common stock and accompanying warrants (the last reported sale price of our common stock on January 23, 2018).
+Each share of our common stock is being sold together with a warrant to purchase one share of our common stock.
+Each warrant will have an exercise price per share of not less than 100% of the last reported sale price of our common stock on the trading day immediately preceding the pricing of this offering, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 The shares of our common stock and warrants are immediately separable and will be issued separately, but will be purchased together in this offering.
 This prospectus also relates to the offering of shares of our common stock issuable upon exercise of the warrants.